pscheid1/tssgDbProject/tools/docker/scheduledb/DbApi/Readme.md

 **Name              Value**

-tssgApiProtocol     DbApi protocol, http, https, both

-tssgApiURL          the IP address DbApi will listen on (default is 4433)
+BACKEND_BASE_URL    the IP address DbApi will listen on

-tssgApiPort         the port DbApi (server.js) will listen on
+BACKEND_BASE_PORT   the port DbApi (server.js) will listen on

 tssgJwtExp          the JWT expiry time in minutes.
 Must be \>= to 1 and \<= 240.
 Default is 30 minutes.